naudo/lectures/pgsql.md

 ## What is this?

-The idea of this doc is to provide some instructions on how to setup and run pg sql.
+The idea of this doc is to provide some instructions on how to setup and run Postgres.
 Additionally, I'm going to leave some additional notes on concepts / features that are important to understand Postgres.
 Deployment will be covered.

 Linux users, at the time of writing this, ubuntu ships with an older